Early Career Lawyers – When is the Right Time to Change Law Firms?

 This is important, there is no point suffering in silence or assuming that any issues you raise can’t be or won’t be resolved.

 Lawyer retention is a huge problem for law firms.
-Now more than ever, law firms are taking a proactive approach to address issues within their firms in order to increase lawyer retention rates.
+Now more than ever, law firms are taking a proactive approach to addressing issues within their firms in order to increase lawyer retention rates.

 Make sure you have an open and honest conversation with your practice area partner or human resources manager to ensure you make every effort to address any issues that you are facing.
 After doing so, if the problems still can’t be resolved, you can leave knowing you made every effort.